earthstar-project/earthstar/docs/specification.md

 PATH = PATH_SEGMENT+
 ```

-* A path must begin with a `/`
+* A path MUST begin with a `/`
-* A path must not end with a `/`
+* A path MUST NOT end with a `/`
-* A path must not begin with `/@`
+* A path MUST NOT begin with `/@`
-* Paths may contain upper case ascii letters, and are case sensitive.
+* Paths MAY contain upper case ascii letters, and are case sensitive.
-* Paths may only contain the characters listed above.
+* Paths MUST only contain the characters listed above.
 To include other characters such as Unicode characters, apps SHOULD use [URL-style percent-encoding as defined in RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
 First encode the string as utf-8, then percent-encode the utf-8 bytes.
-* TODO: maximum length
+* TODO: maximum path length

 Example paths:
 ```